josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 </script>

 I make no secret of my love for [Svelte](https://svelte.dev), and how much I've enjoyed [rewriting this site with SvelteKit](/blog/converting-from-gridsome-to-sveltekit).
-However, I _do_ have to admit that for as relatively simple as Svelte itself is, there _is_ a bit of a learning curve when working with [SvelteKit](https://kit.svelte.dev) (Svelte's app framework, or "meta framework").
+However, I _do_ have to admit that, as relatively simple as Svelte itself is, there _is_ a bit of a learning curve when working with [SvelteKit](https://kit.svelte.dev) (Svelte's app framework, or "meta framework").

-SvelteKit is both flexible and powerful, but that comes with a tradeoff.
-When there are many possible paths, there are fewer easy defaults that might apply to everyone.
-So, while I personally had a blast remaking this site in SvelteKit, I also acknowledge that it _isn't_ the simplest thing to use as a static site generator (SSG).
-Other tools that focus solely on that one purpose ([Eleventy](https://www.11ty.dev/), [Gatsby](https://www.gatsbyjs.com/), [Gridsome](https://gridsome.org/), etc.) will likely make getting a static site up and running a bit easier.
+That's ok; it's just the tradeoff for SvelteKit's power and flexibility.
+So, while I love SvelteKit, I also acknowledge it _isn't_ the simplest thing to use as a static site generator (SSG).
+Other, more focused tools ([Astro](https://astro.build/), [Eleventy](https://www.11ty.dev/), [Gatsby](https://www.gatsbyjs.com/), etc.) will likely get you up and running faster and easier for that purpose.

+However, they may _also_ trade that initial acceleration for less flexibility later on.
+And, of course, there are plenty of things to love about Svelte itself that other SSGs just don't have.

-In an effort to help others over that initial barrier, I'd like to walk you through how to set up SvelteKit as a static, Markdown-powered blog with Sass--just like this site--and share what I've learned.
+So, in an effort to lower that barrier to entry, I'd like to walk you through how to set up SvelteKit as a static, Markdown-powered blog with Sass--just like this site--and share what I've learned, so that you can enjoy it like I do.

 Along the way, we'll learn all the fundamentals of SvelteKit, and get some opportunities to try out its features.

-## What we'll cover, and (and won't)
+## What we'll cover, and what to know first

-* **This is both an intro to SvelteKit, and a guide to creating a static blog with it.** I aim to cover all the high-level concepts of SvelteKit on the way to setting up a statically prerendered blog, complete with Sass and Markdown.
+**This is both an intro to SvelteKit, and a guide to creating a static blog with it.** We'll cover all the high-level concepts of SvelteKit on the way to setting up a statically prerendered blog, complete with Sass and Markdown.

-* **This is _not_ an intro to Svelte itself.** While you can probably still follow along and complete this even if you don't know anything about Svelte, I'd recommend learning the basics first.
+**This is _not_ an intro to Svelte itself.** While you can probably still follow along even if you don't know anything about Svelte, I'd recommend learning the basics first.
 The [Svelte tutorial](https://svelte.dev/tutorial/basics) is an excellent place to start.
-(It's maybe the best tutorial site in front-end, honestly.)

-* **This is _not_ for everyone.** I try not to make too many assumptions about my audience, but I _will_ assume for his post that you at least know the basics of front-end development, JavaScript, and installing packages using [NPM](https://www.npmjs.com/).
+This won't be super advanced, but you should still know at least know the basics of front-end development, JavaScript, and installing packages using [NPM](https://www.npmjs.com/).

 All that said, let's get started!

 ## Creating a new SvelteKit app

-To generate a new SvelteKit project, run this command in your terminal (naturally, you can change `my-app` to whatever other title you prefer.):
+To generate a new SvelteKit project, run this command in your terminal (naturally, you can change `my-app` to whatever other title you prefer):

 ```bash
 npm init svelte@next my-app